clemsonciti/palmetto-documentation/docs/faq/common.md

 ## Account not found in /zfs, /scratch2?
 We recently introduced autofs feature that automatically mount the user directory to /zfs and /scratch2 file system.
 While there are several benefits such as if user is using GUI software, they only see their storage and not other (to avoid scrolling multiple names).
-However, it also affects user in such a way that they do not see their directory in /zfs or /scratch2 storage when in a compute node.
+However, it also affects users in such a way that they do not see their directory in /zfs or /scratch2 storage when in a compute node (or even using Tab autocompletion).

 The best way to avoid it is to 'cd' directly into their account, for example:

 ```bash